jose-delarosa/container-images/check_openmanage/README.md

 # check_openmanage - Dell OpenManage plugin for Nagios

-Dockerized Nagios plugin check_openmanage to query a Dell server running OpenManange Server Administrator (OMSA) via SNMP.
+Dockerized [Nagios plugin check_openmanage http://folk.uio.no/trondham/software/check_openmanage.html] to query a Dell server running OpenManange Server Administrator (OMSA) via SNMP.
 Built on top of [official CentOS](https://registry.hub.docker.com/u/library/centos/) images.

 ## Configuration

-  - For this image to work, you must point to a server running OMSA with SNMP eabled.
+  - Use against a server running OMSA with SNMP eabled.

 ## Where this image has been tested